|

 approximated by a~(n2+n-1)(n-1)t/2n2R1R2.

-Most of the numerical value is the portion caused by lens thickness,
+Most of its numerical value comes from the portion caused by lens thickness,

 which can be written as a'=(n-1)t/2R1R2.